JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 # Custom Commands
 Trunks provides some commands that are not valid git commands.
 Instead of the `:G` command, these custom commands are under the `:Trunks` command, and `:G` is reserved for valid git commands.

+### browse
+`:Trunks browse` opens a tab in your web browser at the remote URL of the current file.
+When used in visual mode, it opens the tab with the line numbers added, assuming the host in question supports this.

 ### commit-drop
 `:Trunks commit-drop {commit}` can be used to drop an arbitrary commit.
 Under the hood, it's an interactive rebase that drops the commit, so this is a destructive command that should be used with caution.